-210 McKendree University 2017/2018 Undergraduate Catalog HIS 311 ANCIENT CIVILIZATIONS (W) (3) A study of the ancient civilizations of the Near East, Greece, and Rome from prehistory to the fall of the Roman Empire.
+HIS 311 ANCIENT CIVILIZATIONS (W)

+A study of the ancient civilizations of the Near East, Greece, and Rome from prehistory to the fall of the Roman Empire.
 Fall, even years.

-HIS 312 MEDIEVAL HISTORY (W) (3) A study of the period between the fall of the Roman Empire and the Renaissance with a major emphasis on the analysis of primary source materials.
+MEDIEVAL HISTORY (W)

+A study of the period between the fall of the Roman Empire and the Renaissance with a major emphasis on the analysis of primary source materials.
 Spring, even years.

-HIS 313 EARLY MODERN EUROPE: 1450-1815 (W) (3) A study of the development of European civilization from the Renaissance through the Napoleonic Era.
+EARLY MODERN EUROPE: 1450-1815 (W)

+A study of the development of European civilization from the Renaissance through the Napoleonic Era.
 Fall, odd years.

-HIS 314MODERN EUROPE: 1815-1945 (W)(3)A study of European civilization from the Congress of Vienna to 1945.
+HIS 314 MODERN EUROPE: 1815-1945 (W)

+A study of European civilization from the Congress of Vienna to 1945.
 Spring, even years.

-HIS 321COLONIAL AMERICA AND THE REVOLUTIONARY ERA (W)(3)A study of Colonial America from its origins in North American pre-history and European expansion through the English Colonies to about 1770.
+COLONIAL AMERICA AND THE REVOLUTIONARY ERA (W)

+A study of Colonial America from its origins in North American pre-history and European expansion through the English Colonies to about 1770.
 Prerequisite: HIS 261 or instructor consent.
-Fall, odd years.(3) HIS 322 THE NEW NATION AND THE DEMOCRATIC REPUBLIC (W) (3) A study of the early development of the United States from the Confederation Period, through the adoption of the Constitution, to the Presidencies of George Washington and John Adams.
-Prerequisite: HIS 261 or instructor consent.
 Fall, even years.

-HIS 323 DIVISION AND REUNION: 1836-1890 (3) A study of Manifest Destiny, rising sectional tensions, the Civil War, and the Reconstruction Era.
+DIVISION AND REUNION: 1820-1877

+A study of Manifest Destiny, rising sectional tensions, the Civil War, and the Reconstruction Era.
 Spring, odd years.

-HIS 324 THE EMERGENCE OF MODERN AMERICA: 1890-1945 (3) A study of the emergence of modern America as a major industrial and world power from the end of Reconstruction to the outbreak of World War I. Fall, even years.
-(3) HIS 326 AMERICA SINCE 1945 (3) A study of the history of the United States from the end of World War II to the present.
+HIS 324 THE EMERGENCE OF MODERN AMERICA: 1890-1945 (3) A study of the emergence of modern America as a major industrial and world power from the end of

+Reconstruction to the outbreak of World War I. Fall, even years.

+HIS 326 AMERICA SINCE 1945 A study of the history of the United States from the end of World War II to the present.
 Fall, odd years.

-HIS 329 HISTORY OF THE VIETNAM WAR (3) This course will examine the long-term causes and consequences of the Vietnam War from a political and a diplomatic perspective.
+HIS 329 HISTORY OF THE VIETNAM WAR

+This course will examine the long-term causes and consequences of the Vietnam War from a political and a diplomatic perspective.
 It will also assess the social and cultural turmoil wrought by the war on the American home front.
 As needed.

-HIS 331 ILLINOIS HISTORY (3) A survey of the history of Illinois from earliest times to the present.
+HIS 331 ILLINOIS HISTORY

+A survey of the history of Illinois from earliest times to the present.
 Fall, even years.

-HIS 343 HISTORY OF LATIN AMERICA (3) A survey of Latin American history from pre-colonial Indian cultures to recent developments in modern Latin America.
+HIS 343 HISTORY OF LATIN AMERICA

+A survey of Latin American history from pre-colonial Indian cultures to recent developments in modern Latin America.
 As needed.

-HIS 358HISTORY OF THE SOVIET UNION (W)(3)A history of Russian development with a major emphasis on the period from the Revolutions of 1917 to the end of the twentieth century.
+HIS 358 HISTORY OF THE SOVIET UNION (W)

+A history of Russian development with a major emphasis on the period from the Revolutions of 1917 to the end of the twentieth century.
 As needed.

-HIS 363 HISTORY OF THE MIDDLE EAST (3) A study of the Middle East from earliest times to the present, with major attention being given to the Islamic era.
+HIS 363 HISTORY OF THE MIDDLE EAST

+A study of the Middle East from earliest times to the present, with major attention being given to the Islamic era.
 As needed.

-HIS 372 AMERICAN ECONOMIC HISTORY (3) This course surveys the economic history of the United States from the colonial era to the present.
+HIS 372 AMERICAN ECONOMIC HISTORY

+This course surveys the economic history of the United States from the colonial era to the present.
 Among the topics to be considered are the mercantile economy of British North America, the economics of slavery, the Industrial Revolution, the cycles of boom and bust, the rise of the service economy in the information age, and the globalization of American economic influence.
 Spring, even years.
-HIS 373 HISTORICAL GEOGRAPHY (3) This interdisciplinary course explores the methodologies of Human Geography and History to study the manner in which place had influenced human development in past societies.
-The emphasis will be placed on North America, but examples from the rest of the world will be studied.
-Fall, even years.

-TOPICS IN AMERICAN HISTORY HIS 380-84
+HIS 380-84 TOPICS IN AMERICAN HISTORY